evelinad/cil-1/non-negative.md

 Like PCA but without subtracting the means in order not to lose sparseness.

-Probabilistic Latent Semantic Indexing (PLSI) - using the Kullback Leibler divergence
+Probabilistic Latent Semantic Indexing (PLSI)
 ---

 Generative model: assume $k$ topics, documents are assigned to various topics with a certain probabilities, then the existence of the words depends only on the topics: